solana-mobile/mobile-wallet-adapter/spec/spec.md

 The currently supported Solana network chains are `solana:mainnet`, `solana:testnet`, and `solana:devnet`.

 Previous versions of this specification used a `cluster` parameter to specify the Solana network cluster with which the dapp endpoint intends to interact.
 The supported values for the `cluster` parameter were `mainnet-beta`, `testnet`, and `devnet`.
-These values have been replaced by the above chain references.
+These values have been replaced by the above chain references, but will continue to be supported in the interest of backwards compatibility with pervious versions of the specification.

 ### Feature Identifiers